Gun laws in Puerto Rico: Licensing process

 Individuals seeking to obtain a firearms license in Puerto Rico must complete a notarized license application using form PR-329, Application for Weapons License.
 With the completed form, individuals must also provide proof of their social security number, proof of date of birth and legal presence in the territory, a copy of their drivers license or other form of non-passport identification, a recent headshot photo, certificate of negative criminal record no more than 30 days old, a $200 check, and must be fingerprinted by the Police Bureau.
 Additionally, the applicant must be at least 21 years of age and must not meet the definition of a prohibited person under Section 922(g) of the Gun Control Act of 1968.
 Given that the applicant meets these requirements, the law requires the Police Bureau to approve the application within 30 days of submission as of 2021.
 The license holder may only purchase ammunition of the firearms' caliber.
 After the license is granted, the police are authorized to "passively, without disturbing the peace and tranquility of the individual under investigation or violating the privacy of the home" continue investigating the license holder to ensure that no false information was provided by the applicant during the application process.
 The license must be renewed every five years by submitting a sworn statement and paying a $100 fee.

 Applications for gun licenses rose by 70% after Hurricane Maria in 2017 due to concerns over the widespread electrical outage and police absenteeism.

 History

 In 2015, as a result of a class-action lawsuit with over 800 plaintiffs, a lower court ruled that several provisions of the existing law were unconstitutional.
 The ruling was overturned after the state government appealed.
 The Puerto Rico Supreme Court declined to hear the case, leaving the appellate court's ruling in place.

-In September of 2016, a firearms instruction company sued the state government in federal court, arguing the unconstitutionality of several provisions of the law.
+In September 2016, a firearms instruction company sued the state government in federal court, arguing the unconstitutionality of several provisions of the law.
 There has been no ruling as of September 2020.